 Albanus was tempted to point out that Lucius rarely did what he was told in lesson time either, but then the soldier, who had clearly recognised the lad as the son of his commanding officer, said, “If the ship had got close enough, young man, we was going to try and shoot a rope out to them.”

 “Dunno,” the man admitted.
 “Never tried.”

-Abandoning all interest in the stricken ship, Lucius began to engage the soldier in a discussion of the likelihood of ever being able to fire a line from a ballista and how much additional height would be needed to retain the right trajectory.
+Abandoning all interest in the stricken ship, Lucius began to engage the soldier in a discussion of the likelihood of ever being able to shoot a line from a ballista and how much additional height would be needed to retain the right trajectory.